Phone Free FAQ

 Then the mind gets filled up by whatever you don’t want to think about.
 For me, that’s work worries - why did I say that to Clive?
 Clive thinks I’m rubbish etc.

 And then I found I experienced a weird kind of loneliness.
+(Warning - this piece is a bit bleak).

 Around week four I began to feel the benefits I described above, which have been beyond amazing.